xiangjunn/tp/docs/team/gordon25.md

     * Highlights: This enhancement affects existing commands commands to be added in future.
 It required an in-depth analysis of design alternatives.

 * **New Feature**: Added ability to search contacts / events based on other fields
-   * What it does: allows the users to search for contacts / events based on other fields other than the the event name.
+   * What it does: allows the users to search for contacts / events based on other fields other than the the contact / event name.
-    * Justification: This feature improves the product significantly because it gives users more freedom to search for events, they can for example search for events based on location or description.
+    * Justification: This feature improves the product significantly because it gives users more freedom in how they search for contacts / events.
+For example, they can for search for an event based on its location or description.
     * Highlights: This enhancement affects existing commands commands to be added in future.
 It required an in-depth analysis of design alternatives.
 The implementation too was challenging as it required changes to existing commands.

 * **New Feature**: Added ability to list only certain fields of events
-   * What it does: allows the users to list certain types of fields of each event.
+   * What it does: allows the users to only list certain types of fields of each event.
     * Justification: This feature improves the product significantly because it allows user to focus on certain fields of events they are interested in instead of looking at the entire list.
     * Highlights: This enhancement affects existing commands commands to be added in future.
 It required an in-depth analysis of design alternatives.
 The implementation too was challenging as it required changes to existing commands.